ogomezso/disaster-recovery-playground/README.md

 Just go to the `Actions` tab on your repo choose the action and branch from you want to perform.

 ![gh-actions-run.png](assets/gh-actions-run.png)

+For `proxy clients` a change on `proxy configuration` will be enough to change configuration on both `consumer` and `producer` and perform a rolling update.

+In case of `no proxy clients` the configuration is change directly on the client so you need to apply on both of them separately.

 ## Performance Test